 They won’t tell you this, but most airlines will let you board early if you are pregnant.
 I don’t like accepting special treatment while pregnant, but this was a luxury we grabbed on to with open arms.
 It meant we had a place for our suitcase, gave me plenty of time to fit in an extra trip to the bathroom before takeoff, and for us to get well settled.

 You have no idea what the plane food will be like.
 Being starving on a plane is the last thing a pregnant woman needs so load up on snacks either before you get to the airport or before you get on the plane.
 I chose these protein bars, organic dried fruits, nuts, and bananas to keep me filled in case the meals didn’t work for me.
 I also brought some green powder packets to help supplement nutrients.
+Nootropics are becoming increasingly popular with younger generations.
+As shown in this Qualia Mind review, these supplements can be effective IF they are formulated with the right ingredients and dosages.
 I find when my body is without key nutrients my symptoms of pregnancy increase so simple things like pouring this into a cup of water can make a huge difference when traveling.

 Give yourself plenty of time: